-Stress Stress and control are risk factors for periodontal disease and cardiovascular diseases.
+Stress is a risk factors for periodontal disease and cardiovascular diseases.
 Stress is the body’s reaction to external forces or events that cause physical, emotional or mental tension.
 When we feel stressed, adrenaline and stress hormones (e.g., cortisol) are released to prepare the body for the “fight-or-flight” response.

 While stress is a normal part of life, excessive stress can lead to health problems and lifestyle behavioural changes (e.g., taking up or increasing smoking, increasing alcohol intake, changing dietary habits, becoming physically inactive, neglecting oral and personal hygiene) which further increase health risks.